wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==
+= 2.4 =
+- Added new feature/checkbox which will instantly lockout IP address ranges which attempt to login with an invalid username.
+- Fixed a bug in the Comment SPAM IP Monitoring page where trying to block one or more IPs was failing.
+- Removed the word "config" from the list of bad query strings check (to add compatibility with a few more plugins)
+- Added a notice in the dashboard menu to show you if there are any recent file changes that the plugin detected.
+- Fixed bug with php File Editing feature.
+Code now also handles older style wp-config.php files which have the php end tag "?>"
+- Fixed bug with "Disable All Security Features" button functionality.
+When clicked, this will now also make the appropriate changes to the .htacces and wp-config.php files if necessary.
+- Changed the storage of backup files from the plugin's directory to the uploads directory.
+Also added a .htaccess file for security.
+- Fixed the way user-agent strings were written to the .htacess file from the Blacklist feature.
+The code now will correctly identify and represent spaces and escaped chars.
+- Fixed a bug related to sending backup to correct email address.

 = 2.3 =
 - Added new menu called Scanner with a new feature called File Change Detection.
 This feature will alert you if any files have changed, added or removed from your system.